 The regional meeting of Latin American Maritime Intelligence Units took place in Cartagena de Indias, Colombia, on 22-24 June.
 The event was attended by the Director of SEACOP, who opened the meeting, the Colombian Foreign Ministry, senior representatives of the Colombian Navy and Police and a special video by the Ambassador of the European Union in Colombia.

-The heads of the Intelligence Units of all the countries of the region within the SEACOP project established the situation of maritime traffic in their respective regions, the capacities they offer and the needs that are required to strengthen the Project.
+The heads of the Intelligence Units of all the countries of the region within the SEACOP action established the situation of maritime traffic in their respective regions, the capacities they offer and the needs that are required to strengthen the action.
 The modus operandi used by criminal organisations, the new routes detected and the new criminal organisations that are operating from Latin America were studied in depth.
 Taking into account this international approach, different foreign agencies such as CBP, HSI, MSCB and MAOC (N) also participated in the meeting, as well as representatives from Senegal, Cape Verde and Ghana.
 The meeting had a clear operational focus, and the participants were trained officers and members of the Maritime Intelligence Unit.

 “We hope to establish links with representatives of other institutions to strengthen the approach at the regional level,” stated Deputy Commissioner Gastón Cidre of the Argentinean Navy.